 There is a non-refundable entry fee of £40 and cheques should be made payable to ‘The Watford Festival’.
 Online transfer details are:

-The completed entry form, which will be updated soon, must be accompanied by the entrance fee plus a CD or emailed links to audio or video recordings of the entrant playing approx. 15 minutes worth of music.
+The completed entry form must be accompanied by the entrance fee of £40 plus a CD or emailed links to audio or video recordings of the entrant playing approx. 15 minutes worth of music.

 Entries should be sent to the Watford International Piano Competition Administrator